Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 #### 1-2_w3resource_basic_170

-This is a great example oof one of those moments where you shouls ask your interviewer if any of the number can appears several times in the sequence like iun this exersice
+This is a great example of one of those moments where you shouls ask your interviewer if any of the number can appears several times in the sequence like iun this exersice

+#### 1-2_w3resource_basic_171

+Another great opportunity where we should ask for clarification. should it be an exact match or should we do some preprocessing like lowercase both sentence and remove sequential whitespaces ??????